Creative Commons files

 All Courses

 “I don’t think we’re in Kansas anymore, Toto”; AI-augmented analysis of place.
 Designed for an English Composition first-semester course.
-Acknowledging and leveraging the new (as of spring 2024) abilities of ChatGPT-4o.
+Acknowledging and leveraging the new (as of spring 2024) abilities of generative AI tools to “see” and navigate spaces, if students choose to employ an AI tool.

 AI research paper.
 Designed for an English Composition first-semester course, but could be tweaked and used in just about any writing course.
 (First presented at the Teaching and Learning With AI conference in July 2024.)